 Summary of Case

-The United States of America has sued Baltimore County, Maryland alleging employment discrimination under Title VII of the Civil Rights Act of 1964 (“Title VII”).
+The United States of America sued Baltimore County, Maryland alleging employment discrimination under Title VII of the Civil Rights Act of 1964 (“Title VII”).
 The lawsuit alleges that the Baltimore County Police Department’s (“BCPD”) use of written examinations to select entry-level police officers and police cadets since January 1, 2013 discriminated against African American applicants on the basis of race.
 The United States did not allege that the County intentionally discriminated against African American applicants.

 The United States and Baltimore County have voluntarily entered into a Settlement Agreement to resolve this lawsuit.
 On May 24, 2021, the Court entered the Settlement Agreement as a final order.